grasmash/drupal8to9-upgrade/README.md

 composer update
 ```

+After doing this, you'll see that the Upgrade Status report and module are both gone, and your site is back to the way it was in production.

 ### Troubleshooting
 #### I get an error "Your requirements could not be resolved to an installable set of packages."
 This is caused by a typo in your composer.json, for example specifying `9.2.0` instead of `^9.2.0`.
 Check the results **carefully**... every character matters! :)